ketola/nversary/README.md

 - Select Users and click "Add specialized user"
 - Give a user name for the account and set the email address where you will confirm the account.
 - Check your email and set a password for the account
-- Login and grab the "API Token"
+- Login and grab the "API Token" (top left corner, username -> Account -> API Tokens -> Personal API Token)

 ### Serverless framework
 nversary uses serverless framework to deploy nversary